Almost 40 tips for Starting an Architecture Firm

 4. Develop a strategic plan for your business

 Pull out a large sheet of paper and begin sketching out a strategic plan for how your business will be managed and grow.
 In this plan, you should consider all aspects of your business from how people will be managed, projects will be designed, and a map of your finances.
+You should also include marketing strategies, potential clients, and how you can expand your firm's outreach.
 This strategic plan will constantly change, so don’t be afraid to add, delete, or move things around as your business grows.

 5. Constantly build your network

 Everyone has a network of friends and people that they’re constantly meeting at conferences, cafes, or local events.
 As a business owner, you need to constantly build this network of people who are your friends, mentors, clients, and anyone else who can help you personally and professionally.
+Never be afraid to reach out to people you don't know like editors of magazine articles that you really enjoy and letting them know how much you appreciate their work.
+You might encounter someone who loved the fact that you thought of them through their work who wants to learn more about you and your firm.
 Remember, one of the people in your network might know of someone who needs an architect.
-Make sure you stay in touch!
+Make sure you stay in touch through thoughtful notes.

 6. Start to identify what types of projects you’ll focus on and who the potential clients will be

 Once you start your business, you’ll most likely have project types that you’ll focus on – residential, offices, cultural centers, universities, and on and on.
 Start identifying your focus and keep track of your clients’ demographics.
 Are they young?
 Old?
 Married?
 University architect?
 Curator at a museum?
 Once you identify the possible demographics of each client, you’ll be able to figure out where you can meet these people and stay in their radar for future projects.

 7. If you’re used to using social media regularly, use it for marketing